-If you are looking for a sure-fire way to save money while travelling, the Transferwise Debit Card is a must-have.
-I’ve been using Transferwise to transfer money between bank accounts in different currencies for a couple of years, and I swear by it.
+If you are looking for a sure-fire way to save money while travelling, the Wise Debit Card is a must-have.
+I’ve been using Wise (formerly Transferwise) to transfer money between bank accounts in different currencies for a couple of years, and I swear by it.
 But the addition of personal debit cards as well as their original business debit card makes this the best travel debit card by a country mile.

-Why Transferwise Debit Card is cheaper than banks and credit cards.
+Why Wise Debit Card is cheaper than banks and credit cards.

-The reason Transferwise can exchange currencies cheaper than your bank is that they process so much volume they acquire real-time foreign exchange rates without the markup your bank charges for the privilege of exchanging currencies.
+The reason Wise can exchange currencies cheaper than your bank is that they process so much volume they acquire (formerly Transferwise) real-time foreign exchange rates without the markup your bank charges for the privilege of exchanging currencies.

 Think of it this way – every moment there is a market between two commodities.
 The amount you are buying another currency (for example, the Indonesian Rupiah) and the rate someone else (your bank) is willing to sell that Rupiah.
 Your bank charges a fat margin – Transferwise has lower margins – therefore you get more Rupiah for your Dollar.